FinalLeafNumberSet

 These equations represent the phenotypic plasticity of FLN in response to vernalisation and photoperiod interactions.

-Reversely, the model parameters can be derived from the final leaf number (FLN) values observed in the controlled environment experiments:
+Conversely, the model parameters can be derived from the final leaf number (FLN) values observed in controlled environment experiments:

 • MinLN: